-The Compensation Committee believes that the competitive market for executive talent includes the biotechnology and life sciences industries broadly.
-Accordingly, it develops a compensation peer group to contain a carefully selected cross-section of such public and private biotechnology and life sciences companies using factors described below, with employee sizes, therapeutic focuses, stages of development and market capitalizations that are similar to ours.
+The Compensation Committee believes that the competitive market for executive talent includes the biotechnology industry broadly.
+Accordingly, it develops a compensation peer group to contain a carefully selected cross-section of such public biotechnology companies using factors described below, with employee sizes, therapeutic focuses, stages of development and market capitalizations that are similar to ours.
 This data is supplemented with executive compensation survey data representing both public and private biotechnology and life sciences companies that are of similar size.
 The Compensation Committee considers the compensation practices of these peer group companies as one factor in its compensation deliberations.